White Glove Delivery USA: What It Is, Cost & Insurance (2026)

 A Simple US Example

-You are delivering a $7,000 sectional to a Manhattan walk-up.
-Standard delivery leaves cartons at the threshold and the customer handles stairs, assembly, and debris.
 With white glove, a two-person crew books a building-approved slot, provides a COI, protects floors, carries pieces upstairs, assembles and levels the sofa, photographs the result, and hauls away all packing.
-If a scuff or loose bracket is found, photos and checklists speed remediation, and your insurance backstop keeps the customer whole.
+A scuff or loose bracket found at handoff gets documented immediately.
+Photos and checklists speed remediation.
+Your insurance backstop keeps the customer whole.

 What is white glove delivery?
-White glove delivery is a premium shipping service where a trained two-person crew delivers an item inside your home or business, places it in the room of your choice, assembles or installs it, and removes all packaging materials.
+White glove delivery is a premium shipping service where a trained two-person crew delivers an item inside your home or business, places it in the room of your choice, assembles or installs it, and removes all packaging.
 It goes beyond standard curbside or threshold delivery.

 How much does white glove delivery cost?
 In the US, white glove delivery typically costs between $310 and $470 for a cross-country shipment, compared to $150 to $250 for threshold delivery.
 Costs vary based on item size and weight, stairs, assembly complexity, and location, with surcharges in dense metros like New York and San Francisco.

 What is the difference between white glove delivery and threshold delivery?
 Threshold delivery brings the item just inside the first dry area such as a garage or lobby.
-Room-of-choice places it in the designated room but without assembly.
+Room-of-choice places it in the designated room without assembly.
 White glove goes further: two-person crew, stairs, assembly, installation, testing, and debris removal.

 Is white glove delivery worth it?
 For high-value, fragile, or heavy items such as furniture, appliances, fitness equipment, and artwork, white glove is almost always worth it.
 The cost of a damaged $3,000 sofa or a botched treadmill installation far exceeds the price difference between tiers.